OctopusDeploy/docs/src/pages/docs/releases/deployment-changes.md

 [Pre-release versions](/docs/packaging-applications/create-packages/versioning/#semver) are handled differently to other versions for release changes and deployment changes.
 Deployments of a pre-release will only ever include changes for that single version; they don't accumulate across versions like other scenarios.

 This is because in some scenarios, different pre-release versions could be deployed to an environment where they coexist.
 Consider deployments for an application installer or a NuGet package.
-Mltiple branched versions of these could coexist in an environment at any given point, so the accumulation of work across releases has to be treated differently.
+Multiple branched versions of these could coexist in an environment at any given point, so the accumulation of work across releases has to be treated differently.

 Octopus treats pre-releases as a *work in progress* that will fall under the banner of *full* release when they are completed/merged.
 At that point, the changes are then considered for accumulation across the *full* versions.